arsham/dotfiles/README.md

 I have disabled a few of the default key bindings because I wanted full control to what I can do with vim.

+## Sublime text

+I have been using ST for years and I absolutely love it.
+But I have stopped using it as I found myself more productive with vim.